recepgunes1/Url-Shortener/README.md

 A URL shortening service deployed on a local k3s Kubernetes cluster with PostgreSQL and Redis.

 ## Architecture
+If the diagrams are hard to read, refer to [MERMAIDS.md](/MERMAIDS.md) for zooming and other interactive features.

 ### Overview
 ![Overview](/diagrams/overview.svg)